 - For pesto or vegetable dishes, try a Paloma cocktail or mocktail.
 Grapefruit possess a sophisticated bitterness that compliments nutty and earthy flavors.

 - For spicy pastas, try Thai iced tea!
 It balances the notes of spice while keeping a refined flavor profile.

 - For rich and creamy pasta dishes, try an Italian Shakerato.
 Shakerato is an Italian version of iced espresso.
 It’s usually slightly sweetened and shaken with ice cubes, resulting in a layer of foam on top.
 This may sound strange, but the simple bitterness of espresso compliments the richness of cream and fat perfectly!
 If that sounds too rich for your taste, try a berry flavored Italian soda.

 Typically, red wines such as Pinot Noir are the best pairings for classic handmade spaghetti.

 This wine possess a lighter structure and notes of rose, mushroom, cherry and hibiscus.

 This flavor profile enhances the familiar taste of classic Italian dishes like Spaghetti.

 Pasta and Wine parings can seem super complicated, but we hope this guide helps elevate your next dish.
 All wines tastes great, and all pastas are unique in their own way.
-You can follow this guide to pair them together, or just drink and eat what you like!
+You can follow this guide to pair them together, or simply create a pairing of your choice!